mehulagg/gitlab/doc/development/internal_api.md

 This documentation does not yet include the internal API used by GitLab Pages.

+## Adding new endpoints

+API endpoints should be externally accessible by default, with proper authentication and authorization.
+Before adding a new internal endpoint, consider if the API would potentially be useful to the wider GitLab community and can be made externally accessible.

 ## Authentication

 These methods are all authenticated using a shared secret.
 This secret